• Skip to primary navigation

 1. Preheat the oven to 350ºF.

-Proofing - In the recipe below, I state that you should press the unbaked pie shell into the pie pan and proof.
-Proofing means to stick it all over with a fork.
+Pre-baking - In the recipe below, I state that you should press the unbaked pie shell into the pie pan and pre-bake.
+You should first stick it all over with a fork.
 Don't do it so much that you make the crust into Swiss cheese, just enough that any air bubbles that form underneath the crust will be able to escape without causing a big lump in your cooked pie crust.

 Using a pie shield - Keep an eye on the pecans and crust edge of your pie during baking.
 If you notice that they are starting to move past golden brown into deep brown or almost black, cover the pie with aluminum foil.
 Nobody likes burnt pecans or burnt crust on the edge of their pie.